 Upon initial Start-Up, all of the LEDs will come on for 2.5 seconds, and then shut off for 2.5 seconds.
-Following this, the unit performs a ground fault self-test which lasts about two seconds, during which the GFEP LED will blink rapidly, about 8 times per second.
-During this phase of the test, the yellow heat tape leads are live.
 After this, the device goes into normal operation.

 Operator controls and indicators are explained below.
 Refer to Figure 6.